PV Ratio Formula is Profit Volume Ratio Formula

 Table of contents

-What’s the formula for PV ratio?
+What’s the formula for the PV ratio?

 Profit Volume ratio is expressed in terms of Contribution and Sales.
 It is also called as Contribution ratio.